Have you ever had a broken heart? Felt incredible inner pain that shook you to your core and would just not let up?

 This particular argument in the book has caught my attention since it connects to the concept of Attachment parenting.
 In fact, infants are most likely to feel real physical pain when they are left alone, even for relatively short periods of time.
 When you study the Ferber method, popularly termed as the “Cry-it-Out” method, you will find some ideas that will sound appealing to sleep-deprived parents, but are actually based on outdated scientific information.

 For example, proponents of the “Cry-it-out” method describe the approach as “baby-training” for “sleep problems” and a method to help a baby “self-soothe.”
 But if being left alone and separated can cause emotional distress and real pain, how could infants be expected to soothe themselves in the presence of pain?
 And what does it do to mothers?
 When a mother hears an infant cry, her brain will release a hormone called oxytocin that will compel her to approach her baby and alleviate the pain the baby is feeling.
 Lieberman calls this powerful hormone the agent that “turns us from zeros to heroes” when it comes to caring for our own children.
 Sadly, generations of mothers (and their doctors!) have been taught to suppress this urge and expect the baby to produce something biologically impossible for an infant: self-soothing.
-(For more on Attachment parenting and a gentle mothering, please see my other blogposts).

 Mind-reading: a Social Superpower